Ivorforce/NumDot/docs/how-to-install/alternatives.rst

 **Pro**

 - Good integration in the Godot ecosystem.
-- Does not require any additional language beyond gdscript.
+- Does not require any additional language beyond gdscript (or C#).
 - Easy to install (through the asset library).
 - Accessible documentation.
 - Developed for games, with according priorities.